kaalam/kaalam.web.automation/develop/rfc2/services_apis.md

 ### The BaseAPI class

 `BaseAPI` handles everything that is neither http specific or requires code execution.
-If provides an interface that is on one side http oriented:
+It provides an interface that is on one side http oriented:

   * header() Allows checking metadata without memory allocation.
 Similar to a http HEAD request.
-  * get() Support the entire querying language (which is a subset of Bop) and returns Tensors.
+  * get() Supports the entire querying language (which is a subset of Bop) and returns Tensors.
 Similar to a http GET request.
-  * put() Creates tensor inside a container.
+  * put() Writes a tensor inside a container.
 Similar to a http PUT request.
   * remove() Deletes a tensor inside a container.
 Similar to a http DELETE request.

 And on the other side defines a subset of Bop that provides control over the containers.

-The subset of Bop that handles queries is defined by the use of apply in an ApiQueryState structure.
-The apply codes are 23 ranging from
-APPLY_NOTHING to APPLY_JAZZ_INFO and are defined and described in `jazz_elements::channel.h`.
+The subset of Bop that handles queries is defined by the use of the `apply` property in an ApiQueryState structure.
+There are 23 codes ranging from APPLY_NOTHING to APPLY_JAZZ_INFO.
+See `jazz_elements::channel.h`.

 Code execution is done by the BaseAPI descendants (Core and ModelsAPI) by overriding the get() method to support all the apply codes from APPLY_NOTHING to APPLY_TEXT.